Why Your Corporate Communication Is Getting Ignored. How to Avoid Content Purgatory.

 1/ Increase self-awareness

 Self-reflection involves questioning our assumptions.
-If we regularly reflect on our own beliefs and biases For instance, by keeping a journal to record daily reflections on interactions and beliefs we can reveal patterns of bias over time and try to avoid it.
+If we regularly reflect on our own beliefs and biases, for instance, by keeping a journal to record daily reflections on interactions and beliefs, we can reveal patterns of bias over time and try to avoid them.

 A good example I saw recently was how to avoid the use of sexist language